Paul Christiano Professor and Department Head, Civil and Environmental EngineeringDownload Hi-res Photo

 Pittsburgh, PA 15213-3890

-BioDr.
-Burcu Akinci is a Professor of Civil & Environmental Engineering and co-director of Pennsylvania Smarter Infrastructure Incubator at Carnegie Mellon University.
-She earned her BS in Civil Engineering (1991) from Middle East Technical University and her MBA (1993) from Bilkent University at Ankara, Turkey.
-After that, she earned her MS (1995) and her Ph.D.
-(2000) in Civil and Environmental Engineering with a specialization in Construction Engineering and Management from Stanford University.
+Dr. Burcu Akinci is Paul Christiano Professor of Civil & Environmental Engineering at Carnegie Mellon University and a member of the National Academies of Construction.
+She earned a bachelor’s degree in civil engineering from the Middle East Technical University (Ankara, Turkey), MBA from Bilkent University (Ankara, Turkey), and Master’s and PhD degrees in Civil and Environmental Engineering with a specialization in Construction Engineering and Management from Stanford University.

 PhD 2000 - Stanford University

 MBA 1993 - Bilkent University, Ankara, Turkey

 BS 1991 - Middle East Technical University, Ankara, Turkey

 Research Group: AIS

 - Context-aware AI for Construction and Infrastructure Management

 Lei, X., Chen, Y., Berges M., Akinci, B. “Formalized Control Logic Fault Definition with Ontological Reasoning for Air Handling Units.”
 Accepted for Publication, Automation in Construction.